 If you are a strong programmer but strive to do more challenging and rewarding work, then Bradfield is here to serve you.
 We feel that it’s relatively easy to teach yourself a new language or technology, so we focus on the challenging computer science concepts that will make you a significantly better engineer, but that are hard to learn without some instruction and a supportive environment.
 As far as we know, we are the only institution that does this outside of a university environment.

-Many of our courses will involve a major project (like writing an interpreter or database system) or a series of minor projects (like adding features to an operating system, writing a load balancer or re-deriving TCP) and your instructor will help you extend your understanding to these and other applications.
+Many of our courses will involve a major project (like writing an interpreter or database system) or a series of shorter exercises (like writing a basic HTTP proxy or shell program) and your instructor will help you extend your understanding to these and other applications.

 The top computer science departments in the US have done an excellent job of identifying the lasting ideas in computer science that every practitioner should learn.
 Unfortunately, the conventional university format—lectures and exams, spread over four years—does not suit everybody.
 Relative to a university, our own offering covers many of the same big ideas and foundational topics, but in a radically different format.